alexfreudenberg/miraculix/README.md

 Interfaces to the other routines will be added gradually.

 ## Examples
 Exemplary usage of the routines can be found in the [examples](./examples) folder and in the [benchmarking files](./utils/benchmark/).

-The syntax for these Fortran files is as follows:
+As an exemplary use case, we illustrate how to call the genotype-matrix multiplications below.
 **Options**
 Set the options used later on.
 Most of the options can't be changed after they have been set initially.
 ```fortran